Philippe Rommens: Go Ahead Eagles

 On 22 May 2021, it was announced that Rommens had signed a two-year contract with Go Ahead Eagles, with an option for an additional season.
 This meant, that he would join the recently promoted Eredivisie club for the 2021–22 season.
 He made his debut on 13 August, opening day in the domestic league, in a 1–0 home loss to SC Heerenveen.

+Ferencváros

+On 11 July 2024, Hungarian NB1 club Ferencváros signed Rommens.
+The fee and contract length were undisclosed.

 Personal

-His brother is football player Olivier Rommens, currently playing for TOP Oss.
+His brother is football player Olivier Rommens, currently playing for Vancouver FC.